 - Do not allow your dog to become too attached to you by spending every waking moment with him.
 Let him get used to being by himself and spending time with the other people close to you.
 Investing in an indoor dog potty will help you feel comfortable about leaving your dog in the house for a few hours.

-- Socializing your dog from an early age will prevent him from becoming overprotective once he’s older.
+- Socializing your dog from an early age will prevent him from becoming overprotective once he’s older, even if he's one of the most protective dog breeds.
 Should you buy an older dog and notice that he’s not well socialized, consult a professional on how best to safely socialize him.

 - Take your dog through obedience training either at home or by attending classes.
-Teaching him to ‘sit’, ‘roll over’, as well as potty training commands shows him that you are the leader.
+Teaching good guard dogs to ‘sit’, ‘roll over’, as well as potty training commands shows him that you are the leader.
 In effect, your chances of retaining control should he become overprotective are greater.

-Occasional behavioral issues and overprotectiveness could be due to lack of enough mental and physical stimulation.
+Occasional behavioral issues and overprotectiveness in some of these most protective dog breeds could be due to lack of enough mental and physical stimulation.
 Ensure that you exercise your canine friend and keep his mind busy.
 Also be sure that your dog is always comfortable and doesn't have any unnecessary stressors.
 Having an indoor dog potty, such as Bark Potty in your home will give your dog the piece of mind.
 He will know that he can relieve himself whenever he needs to without having to worry whether you're too busy to let him out or if you're not home to do so.